-- Multivitamin supplements: Vitamin B6, B12, iron, and folic acid supplementation has been shown to improve the health of individuals with fatal insomnia.
+- Multivitamin Supplements: Vitamin B6, B12, iron, and folic acid supplementation have been shown to improve the health of individuals with fatal insomnia.

 - Healthy Diet: Your doctor may recommend prioritizing the consumption of nutrient-rich foods to obtain vitamins.
 Also, tryptophan-containing dairy products may promote sleep.